Schubert Eisenstein series and Poisson summation for Schubert varieties: Introduction

 Instead of pursuing Schubert varieties and the Bott-Samelson resolution to study higher rank analogues of the left hand side of \eqref{new:realiz}, we generalize and study the right hand side directly.
-Let us step back to consider the situation for a general split semisimple group $G.$ Consider the closure $\overline{PwB}$ in $G.$ It is the union of Bruhat cells $\cup_{w'\leq w} Pw'B,$ where $\leq$ denotes the Bruhat order.
+Let us step back to consider the situation for a general split semisimple group $G.$ Consider the closure $\overline{PwB}$ in $G.$ It is the union of Bruhat cells $\cup_{w'\leq w} Pw'B,$ where $\leq$ denotes the Bruhat order \cite[\S 8.5.4-8.5.5]{Springer:LAG}.
 The group $G$ acts on itself on the left, and we let $Q$ be the stabilizer of the closed subscheme $\overline{PwB} \subset G$ (i.e. the algebraic subgroup of $G$ sending $\overline{PwB}$ to itself).
 This is a closed algebraic subgroup of $G$ \cite[Corollary 1.81]{Milne:AGbook}.
 The group $Q$ contains $P,$ and hence is a parabolic subgroup.
-Thus rather than studying $\overline{PwB},$ for any parabolic subgroup $P'$ with $P \leq P' \leq Q$ we can study generalized Schubert Eisenstein series built from sums over

-In fact, there is nothing special about $B,$ and it is more interesting from an automorphic perspective to replace $B$ by the largest possible group that preserves $\overline{PwB}$ under right multiplication.
-Thus we could work with